dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 should contain.

 {% pc dart 0 %}
-// this list should contain only strings var fruits = new List&lt;String>();
+// This list should contain only strings. var fruits = new List&lt;String>();

 fruits.add('apples');
 var fruit = fruits[0];
 assert(fruit is String);

-// generates static analysis warning, num is not a string fruits.add(5);  // BAD: throws exception in checked mode
+// Generates static analysis warning; num is not a string. fruits.add(5);  // BAD: Throws exception in checked mode.
 {% endpc %}

 ##### More information